Elevation: 6,472 ft

 Hike along the gentle ridge until you reach the summit cairn and enjoy views of peaks in the Bannock and Portneuf Ranges.

 As the GPS track shows, we took the South Ridge all the way back down.
 This required us to pass through a thick riparian area on a steep, loose-ish slope and then find a way to cross West Fork Mink Creek.
-A better option might have been to hike off the ridge to the east, before reaching the riparian area, and descending to the highway.
+A better option might have been to hike off the ridge to the east, before reaching the riparian area, and descend to the highway.
 Either way, it is a short hike back to the parking lot from either location.